sergiitk/pagerbeauty/CONTRIBUTING.md

 PAGERBEAUTY_PD_API_KEY=real_key
 ```

-Note, this will not break local acceptance tests.
+Note, using real PagerDuty API will break local acceptance tests.
 It shouldn't be a problem for development.

 ### Other